 As I watched Bossam end, I found myself for the first time agreeing with Left Councilor Lee Yi Cheom.
 Dae Yeop would've made a much better King, and if ever there were times when a second lead outshone all leads, it's him.
 He is by far the best character I've seen in a historical drama to date.

-Anyone else in his place would have lost their mind with jealousy but not him.
+Anyone else in his place would have lost their mind with jealousy, but not him.
 Not only does he stand up against his uncle's power to protect the woman he loves and the man she loves, but he does it because it's the right thing to do time and time again.
 The Consort Queen telling off the King was the best part of this episode.
-Indeed, he was neither man, father nor was he Kingly.
-I feel the King as the father of Joseon, as he liked to call himself in his bid to protect his throne lost what truly mattered, the people of Joseon and what was best for them.
+Indeed, he was neither man, father nor Kingly.
+I feel the King as the father of Joseon, as he liked to call himself in his bid to protect his throne, lost what truly mattered, the people of Joseon and what was best for them.

 I enjoyed this drama, but as much as I did, some parts that didn't work for me were the exaggerated villainous portrayal of Lee Yi Cheom.
 I can understand having power, but that one man was so powerful that not the king, the ministers, or the other factions could develop a plan to oust him now that I couldn't get behind.
 I mean, he wasn't even much of a villain—the number of times Deop tricked him, one would think he would've learned his lesson, but I guess the same could go to all of them.